Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Basic Definitions and Additional Properties of the M-P Equations

 In the remaining sections, we present the proofs of all technical results stated in the manuscript.
 We begin in this section by introducing the necessary notations and definitions.
 We then provide additional results concerning the properties of the Mar\v{c}enko–Pastur equation \eqref{eq:MP_W2} and equation \eqref{eq:MP_G}.
-Throughout this section, we assume Conditions~\ref{enum:high_dimensional_regime}–\ref{enum:regular_edge}, which will not be restated explicitly.
+Throughout this section, we assume Conditions~\ref{enum:high_dimensional_regime}–\ref{enum:regular_edge}.